cbrun/cbrun.github.io/_posts/2017-06-22-EcoreTools-Next-Executable-DSL.md

   - simulation
   - dsl
   - xtext
+excerpt: "Introducing ALE in Ecore Tools to make executable DSLs practical: for DSL authors and EMF users; why it matters—define behavior without codegen, iterate faster, and see it live at EclipseCon France."
 ---
 Hello there!
 I'm Cédric Brun, CTO at Obeo, and I'm excited to talk at the next EclipseCon France about making Executable Domain-Specific Languages (DSLs) more accessible through our latest innovation: ALE (Action Language for EMF), integrated into Ecore Tools.